Wondering about the right strategy for your location pages?

 Here’s another example for a motivated seller website focused on two different states that are geographically close to each other (Louisiana and Mississippi):

-In a situation like the example above, where you serve an entire region and have many state and/or city location pages, you may want to create an “Areas We Serve” page.
+In a situation like the example above, where you serve an entire region and have many state and/or city location pages, you may want to create an Areas We Serve page.
 (You can call it whatever you’d like: “Locations” or “Service Areas” also works well.)
 You can add this page to your main navigation menu, similar to your other core conversion pages like your About page.
 On this “Areas We Serve” page, you can add a list of all of your different state and/or city location pages and link to each of them.

-You may also want to create an “Areas We Serve” section on your homepage using the Visual Editor, with lists linking to the cities or location pages that are most important to your business:
+You can also add an Areas We Serve section on your homepage using the Visual Editor, with lists linking to the location pages that are most important to your business.
+(This is similar to what’s automatically created by the Auto Location Pages feature.)

 If you have a very large number of location pages, we don’t recommend linking to all of them from your home page or footer.
 This could create an overwhelming experience for your website’s visitors and could confuse Google about which location pages are most important.
 Instead, you can feature a handful of the most important pages in an “Areas We Serve” section on your home page (as shown above) and/or create an “Areas We Serve” page to link to the full list of all of your location pages.